thinkst/opencanary/README.md

 The OpenCanary installation essentially involves ensuring the Python environment is ready, then installing the OpenCanary Python package (plus optional extras).

 ### Installation on Ubuntu
+There are some build scripts [in this repo](build_scripts/) that will hopefully automate the steps below to build OpenCanary on Ubuntu.

+---

 Installation on Ubuntu 20.04:
 ```